cobuildlab/cobuildlab-web/src/pages/blog/key-features-for-your-freight-forwarding-custom-software.md

 <br />

-<p>Streamline the generation and transport of quotations by any means of transport, always with continuous monitoring to convert them into orders that later become revenue for the company.
-Include ad hoc quotes, one-click shipment generation, email templates, shipping rate generation, and much more.</p>
+Streamline the generation and transport of quotations by any means of transport, always with continuous monitoring to convert them into orders that later become revenue for the company.
+Include ad hoc quotes, one-click shipment generation, email templates, shipping rate generation, and much more.
 <br />

 <title-3>Order management:</title-3>

 <br />

-<p>Capture, track, and fulfill orders across multiple sales channels.
-Track the status of orders, manage to invoice, manage recurring orders, integrate with shipping carriers, clone orders, detect errors, handle back orders, manage returns, and reconcile with purchase orders.</p>
+Capture, track, and fulfill orders across multiple sales channels.
+Track the status of orders, manage to invoice, manage recurring orders, integrate with shipping carriers, clone orders, detect errors, handle back orders, manage returns, and reconcile with purchase orders.

 <br />